-- 3. Tree planting. - A. Tenth-acre wildlife thicket (E).
+3. Tree planting.

+A. Tenth-acre wildlife thicket (E).
 Following control of dwarf-mistletoe, the open areas should be planted (A wildlife food plot could be planted sooner as species used in these plantings are immune to dwarf-mistletoe; this would fill the wildlife practice requirement.).

-A food plot requires 250 seedlings (\$97.50), 1150 linear feet of 6-foot weed barrier (\$383.33), 1200 staples (\$52.08) and \$15.99 in sales tax, for a total of \$548.90.
-If you hire the work done, add \$500 for planting and \$368 to lay laying weed barrier.
-The Stewardship Incentives Program can reimburse 65% of actual cost, up to \$280, or 19.8%.
+A food plot requires 272 seedlings, 1150 linear feet of 6-foot weed barrier and 1200 staples.
+The Stewardship Incentives Program can reimburse 65% of actual cost, up to \$280.
 You can save the labor costs by doing the work yourself and counting your labor as part of the cost.